redwoodjs/redwood/docs/docs/graphql.md

 ##### Example

-An example of a cyclical query here takes advantage of knowing that and author has posts and each post has and author ... that has posts ... that has an another that ... etc.
+An example of a cyclical query here takes advantage of knowing that an author has posts and each post has an author ... that has posts ... that has an another that ... etc.

 This cyclical query has a depth of 8.